slowboilcollective/hotwaters/README.md

 The original data representing when ships carrying phosphate from Western Sahara to New Zealand ports is available in [this Google Sheet](https://docs.google.com/spreadsheets/d/1WlphTdwnsCJfLnSXbrexUKRQ2JOt_kG9Huy1WXThKzU/edit#gid=0).
 (A transformed version of this also exists JSON files in the 'assets' folder that can be downloaded in [Blender setup](#blender-setup)).

 ## Getting the output files
-If you're just interested in the final two video renders and other files (such as the YAML files to synchronise frame), you can retrieve those by downloading the 'OUT' folder.
+If you're just interested in the final two video renders and other files (such as the accompanying infopanel and the YAML files to synchronise the two screens in frame), you can retrieve those by downloading the 'OUT' folder.
 Inside a Bash shell:

 ```bash
 bash download_OUT.sh